-So the Marie Laveaux woman, Wilma, I learned her name later, takes us down to the Florida projects, to this run-down cabbage-smelling cement-block apartment smoking some ganj and drinking a potion which tastes, I swear it, exactly like chicory coffee with milk of magnesia in it.
+So the Marie Laveaux woman, Wilma, I learned her name later, takes us down to the Florida projects, to this run-down cabbage-smelling cement-block apartment where they’re all smoking ganj and drinking Jack.
+I gotta tell you, the potion tastes exactly like chicory coffee with milk of magnesia stirred into it.

 The whole thing is a kind of a high, going through the projects, supposed to be dangerous and all that.
 But people are people.
 Treat em like people and you’re mostly okay.
 I learned that when I was a little peckerwood on the Bogue Chitta.
 Somebody gets your leg out of snapping turtle’s jaws and takes you home and bandages you up, you get a good look at who that person really is.

 “Romantic enough for you?”
 I say to Emmolene.
 She punches my arm and makes a googly face and sticks her tongue out.

 Wilma, has disappeared.
 She’s gone ten minutes or a couple of hours.
 Who can tell?
 Who cares?
-We’re partying down with our old friend Walter.
+We’re partying down with Walter.
 What potion?

-Suddenly there’s Wilma again, handing two plastic cups to us.
+Suddenly there’s Wilma again, handing plastic cups to the two of us.
 The red one, scorched by a hot plate once, is for me, the yellow for Emmolene.
 Walter growls about keeping promises.
-I don’t remember any promises but we are of the simultaneous opinion that maybe we ought to drink this and be on our way.
-We chug it down in spite of the taste.
+I don’t remember any promises but we give each other a look which means maybe it’s time to drink this and be on our way.
+We chug it down in spite of the the taste.

 He keeps telling us goodbye over and over, with the warmth of feeling that comes from having broken through to the real people inside the yuppie stereotypes.
 Oh yeah, we’re yuppies.
-Except Emmolene is smart like a genius, and you wouldn’t want to cross me in a dark alley.
+Except Emmolene is smart like a genius, and you wouldn’t want to come across me in a dark alley.

-But this is just all just a memory, like about a thousand others.
+But all this was just a memory, like about a thousand others.
 I would take it out and look at it every now and then, like all the others, like all those polaroids of when she was alive and laughing.

 Beyond that I don’t think about it.
-I don’t even know if it really has anything to do with what happens later.
+I don’t even know if all this really has anything to do with what happens later.
 But that love potion.
 Maybe it was real.
 Maybe it was stronger than death.

 I mean, I’ve been thinking about dating, but there aint exactly a boat-load of good candidates out there.
-Sooner or later I’m gonna have to settle for less than Emmolene, probably.
-But two years, it’s not long enough, I’m just not ready.
+Sooner of later I’m gonna have to settle for less than Emmolene, probably.
+But three years, it’s not long enough, I’m just not ready.